kaby76/swigged.llvm/README.md

 these binaries do not contain the LLVM infrastructure that Swigged.LLVM can use.
 Swigged.LLVM is built with binaries built from a Git repository that is a clone of the LLVM git mirror.
 The cloned repository contains tags and binaries for LLVM-C.
 The repository address is https://github.com/kaby76/llvm .
+The build scripts for LLVM itself are in Swigged.LLVM: https://github.com/kaby76/swigged.llvm/tree/master/swigged-llvm/llvm .
+It uses Cmake, and works on Windows and Ubuntu.

 Note, I specifically chose not to publish the native library swigged-llvm-native.dll (.so) in Nuget.org as a separate sub-project.
 It makes no sense to use the native library